The Illyrian Players In Association with Watts Village Theatre Company present...

 Our first four performances are open to friends and family of the cast, as well as interested hosts.
 If you want to get a taste for the experience before hosting, please email us at firstname.lastname@example.org to RSVP for one of the following dates:

-Monday, August 28th – In the Blood Monday, September 4th – Fucking A Monday, September 11th – In the Blood Monday, September 18th – Fucking A (Locations announced soon) We will be off for a couple weeks in late September, and then start scheduling hosted performances:
+Monday, August 28th – In the Blood Monday, September 4th – Fucking A Monday, September 11th – Fucking A Monday, September 18th – In Blood (Inquire for Locations) We will be off for a couple weeks in late September, and then start scheduling hosted performances:

 Monday, October 10th - In the Blood Monday, October 16th - Fucking A Monday, October 23rd - In the Blood Monday, October 30th - Fucking A Monday, November 6th -In the Blood Monday, November 13th - Fucking A Monday, November 20th - In the Blood